Maplenormandy/maplenormandy.github.io/_pages/about.md

 * Transition and pattern formation behaviors in turbulence

 ## Positions Held
+* Research Fellow in the Institute for Fusion Studies at UT Austin (2023-current)
-* Courant Instructor / Assistant Professor (Non-Tenure Track) in the Mathematics Department of the Courant Institute at New York University (2020-current)
+* Courant Instructor / Assistant Professor (Non-Tenure Track) in the Mathematics Department of the Courant Institute at New York University (2020-2023)
 * Research Assistant at MIT Plasma Science and Fusion Center (2015-2020)

 ## Education